 As we move forward and grow, for us to be successful:

 - People and families affected by DSD will consider themselves well informed about DSD; they will have the skills and support they require to promote a positive health-related quality of life and overall well-being; and they will express satisfaction with their participation in treatment decisions and their overall healthcare experience.

 - Accord Alliance will have forged solid partnerships with medical and allied healthcare professional institutions and with community-based (consumer) organizations that share our objectives.

-- A model of care to guide the interdisciplinary team approach and family-centered decision making will be developed by working collaboratively with stakeholders and will be widley shared in the form of a “manual” or “tool-kit.”
+- A model of care to guide the interdisciplinary team approach and family-centered decision making will be developed by working collaboratively with stakeholders and will be widely shared in the form of a “decision-support tool.”

 - Best practices and solutions for barriers to the successful implementation of the model of care will be identified, evaluated, and broadly disseminated.

-- Over time, interdisciplinary teams will be in place across the country, and recognized as fully operational, effecitive, and successful.
+- Over time, interdisciplinary teams will be in place across the country, and recognized as fully operational, effective, and successful.

 We are a hosted project of the Tides Center, which partners with individuals, groups, and funders to implement programs that accelerate positive social change.
 Tides Center is a tax-exempt 501c3 organization; donations to Accord Alliance are tax deductible.

-We have received a generous start-up grant ($305,000 for 2008-2009) from The California Endowment, whose mission is to expand access to affordable, quality health care for underserved individuals and communities, and to promote fundamental improvements in the health status of all Californians.
+We received a generous start-up grant ($305,000 for 2008-2009) from The California Endowment, whose mission is to expand access to affordable, quality health care for under-served individuals and communities, and to promote fundamental improvements in the health status of all Californians.